GeneSysElektronik/adma_ros_driver/README.md

 - Ubuntu 20.04
 - ROS2 Galactic

-Since it does not really use Galactic-specific code, it should also work with ROS2 Foxy or even Dashing.
+Since it does not really use Galactic-specific code, it should also work with ROS2 Dashing/Foxy and Humble.

 ## Usage
 1. Create workspace and clone this repository